 If you spot a raccoon climbing around your roofline or hear the pitter patter of feet in the attic, it is time to call in the professionals.
 A raccoon infestation can be quite serious as raccoons can carry diseases including rabies.
 With professional wildlife removal, a trained expert will arrive at your home and assess the situation.
 The technician will be able to determine where the raccoon is entering your home and create a plan for removal.
 Raccoons have special paws that help them climb, so tree limbs as well as your home can create an easy climb which leads the animal accessing your attic space.

-Wildlife technicians will use a humane removal strategy to humanely lure the raccoons out of the attic attic.
-This involves getting inside the attic and using hands on techniques to force them out through their entry point.
-To make sure absolutely sure that all raccoons inside the attic are gone, a one-way door may be employed.
-The raccoon leaves the home in search of food and cannot get back in allowing the animal to relocate itself to one of it’s other den sites in the area.
+Wildlife technicians will use a humane removal strategy to humanely lure the raccoons out of the attic.
+This involves getting inside the attic and using hands-on techniques to force them out through their entry point.
+To make absolutely sure that all raccoons inside the attic are gone, a one-way door may be employed.
+The raccoon leaves the home in search of food and cannot get back in allowing the animal to relocate itself to one of its other den sites in the area.

-The attic will need to be assessed for babies during spring a summer.
-Raccoon babies are removed from the attic by hand and carefully position outside the attic so that they can be reunited with their mother.
-The mother raccoon them takes the babies one by one to one of her other den sites once we have blocked of her previous entries to the attic.
+The attic will need to be assessed for babies during spring and summer.
+Raccoon babies are removed from the attic by hand and carefully positioned outside the attic so that they can be reunited with their mother.
+The mother raccoon then takes the babies one by one to one of her other den sites once we have blocked off her previous entries to the attic.